CenturyLinkCloud/PublicKB/CenturyLink Private Cloud on VMware Cloud Foundation/cam-provider.md

   * Description: (Optional).
   * Enable Managed Services: Enable if you want Managed OS and Applications.
   * URL: Your Base URL (example - https://S123456ch3a.vcf.ctl.io).
   * Organization: Your Organization (displayed in the top left corner when logged in to CenturyLink Private Cloud on VMware Cloud Foundation).
+Please note this is case sensitive.
   * Username: CenturyLink Private Cloud on VMware Cloud Foundation user account.
   * Password: Password for above account.